Julian Edelman: 2013 season

 Edelman became a free agent after the 2012 season.
 He re-signed with New England on a one-year deal on April 10, 2013.

-In the 2013 season opener, Edelman scored both of New England's touchdowns in their 23–21 win over the Buffalo Bills.
+During the 2013 season opener, Edelman scored both of New England's touchdowns in the narrow 23–21 victory over the Buffalo Bills.
 He also had three punt returns for a total of 32 yards, which gave him a career total of 75 returns for 975 yards.
 Edelman became the NFL's all-time leader in career punt return average, with 13.0 yards per return, surpassing the 12.8-yard average of former Chicago Bear George McAfee, although his average dropped below 12.8 shortly afterward.

 Edelman had nine catches on 11 attempts for 110 yards and two touchdowns in a historic Week 12 comeback victory at home over the Denver Broncos; the Patriots overcame a 24-point halftime deficit, scored 31 unanswered points, and kicked the winning field goal in the closing minutes of overtime.
 Edelman outperformed Denver's triplet star wide receivers combined.
 In Week 17, Edelman became the third Patriots player in team history to catch over 100 passes in a season in the Patriots' 34–20 win over the Buffalo Bills in their second divisional matchup.
-2013 became a breakout season for Edelman as he played in all 16 games making 105 receptions for 1,056 receiving yards and 35 punt return opportunities for 374 yards.
+2013 became a breakout season for Edelman as he played in all 16 games making 105 receptions for 1,056 yards and 35 punt return opportunities for 374 yards.

 The Patriots won the AFC East and faced the Indianapolis Colts in the Divisional Round.
-In the 43–22 victory, he had six receptions for 84 receiving yards.
-In the AFC Championship against the Denver Broncos, he had 10 receptions for 89 receiving yards in the 26–16 loss.
+In the 43–22 victory, Edelman had six receptions for 84 yards.
+During the AFC Championship Game against the Broncos, he had 10 receptions for 89 yards in the 26–16 road loss.

-Edelman became a free agent after the 2013 season.
-On March 15, 2014, he re-signed with the Patriots on a four-year deal for $17 million.